Having uncomfortable conversations with kids is challenging for parents.

 Growing up in the United States my parents worked hard and provided me with food, shelter and love.

-He took a stab at having ‘the sex talk’ with me here and there, but I always blew him off.
+He took a few chances at having ‘the sex talk’ with me here and there, but I always blew him off.
 And he didn’t force it.

 Now in my early 30’s I realize I always blew him off because I lacked self-confidence and felt ashamed.